cbaehr/christianbaehr.github.io/index.markdown

 Previously, I was a Junior Data Analyst for the AidData Research Lab at William & Mary, where I conducted geospatial impact evaluations of development projects and also managed the AidData Geocoding team.
 I earned a A.B. in Economics from Washington University in St. Louis and an M.A. in Politics from Princeton University.

 I have extensive teaching experience.
 I designed and taught courses in introductory and advanced programming and political methodology at William & Mary, and at Princeton have assisted in instruction for PhD-level coursework in political methodology and text-as-data and multiple undergraduate courses in International Politics.
-Additionally, I co-instructed the R for Public Policy course for the Junior Summer Institute Program (through the Princeton School of Public and International Affairs) each of the past three summers.
+Additionally, I co-organized the R for Public Policy course for the Junior Summer Institute Program (through the Princeton School of Public and International Affairs) from 2022-24.

 <h2 style="margin-top:20px;"><b>Academic Research</b></h2>